How to look for Seals

 2.1 What are they?

-The term seal is usually applied to the impression produced when an engraved metal die or ‘matrix’ has been pressed into some soft material such as wax.
+The term seal is usually applied to the impression produced when an engraved metal die or ‘matrix’ (also known as a ‘seal’) has been pressed into a material such as wax.

 Often bearing their owner’s portrait, device or coat of arms they were used to authenticate documents (such as charters, letters, writs) in much the same way as we use signatures today.

 Seals were also used literally to ‘seal’ documents, fulfilling the same role today as gum on an envelope.
 They could either be attached to a document by a tag, tongue, cord, or placed directly on the face of the document.

 2.2 What kind of seals do we hold?

 We hold roughly over a quarter of a million seals which date from the 11th to the 20th century.
 They include a number of significant royal, government and colonial seals.
 We hold very few matrices.

 2.3 Why are they useful?

 Seals not only speak of authority and legitimacy but the iconography and legend (around the seal circumference) can tell us much about a seal owner.

 A seal might also help identity and date the document to which it is attached.